 Crabs – briefly in The Island of Adventure he manages to keep a couple of friendly crabs in his bathing suit – before he sits on one and gets nipped and decides they’re better off in the water.

 Donkeys – a group of donkeys are the children’s ride up into the mountains in The Mountain of Adventure.
-Unfortunately not even Philip’s influence is able to keep all but one of the donkeys from bolting when David, their guide, hears the cries of a ‘wolf’ pack in the night.
+Unfortunately not even Philip’s influence is able to keep all but one of the donkeys from bolting when David, their guide, sees a face in a tree and runs off.

 Eagles – Although Jack is the one to camp out trying to get a photograph, Philip is still very interested in the two eagles which have built a nest in an old Scottish castle in The Castle of Adventure.

 Earwigs – in The Island of Adventure Dinah warns Philip that she will throw a chair at his head if he tries to train earwigs again.
 Later she reveals he put them under her pillow and they crawled out in the middle of the night so you can understand her threat!

 Hedgehogs – at the start of The Island of Adventure Philip has a baby hedgehog in his pocket, one whose prickles have not yet hardened.
 He has another baby one – which he is adamant doesn’t have fleas – at the start of The Castle of Adventure and Dinah implies the first hedgehog did have fleas.
 Philip agrees that once the hedgehog grows a bit and he’s sat on him a few times he will probably let him go.

 Huffin – one half of a pair of puffins called Huffin and Puffin, from The Sea of Adventure.
 They are quite useful as they present Philip with fish for breakfast and help hide him when the children and Bill hide amongst sea birds in the water.